deodandem/1134/content/_index.md

 ## Learning Outcomes
 <div style="margin-left:2em">

-### Method
+### Attentive Reading
-This course is focused on developing skills for reading poetry in a close and systematic fashion.
-We will be covering annotation methods and exercises that can be used to discover the structures, patterns, meaning, and linguistic innovation present in poems.
-These “empirical” techniques are relevant to any kind observation, field work, note-taking, or imaginative endeavor necessary to success in other fields of inquiry.
+This course is focused on developing skills for attentive reading.
+We will carry out exercises that make reading an enjoyable and dynamic process that can be used to discover the structures, patterns, meaning, and linguistic innovation in poems.
+Such an observational acumen is crucial to success in other fields.

-### Theory
+### Norms and Exceptions
-Humans have developed a diverse range of terms used to point out and describe phenomena in poetic language.
-We will be learning to use some of these terms as tools.
-One broad question we will discuss is the definition of “lyric poetry,” and its relationship to the “ritual” and the “fictional.”
-This will in turn lead us to accumulate knowledge of various tropes and genres.
-Such an outcome is mainly useful to those of you planning on studying poetry beyond this course, so we will determine its weight based on student interest.
+We will discuss the definition of “lyric poetry,” and its relationship to various “ritual” and “fictional” elements.
+Being able to define and identify poetic elements accurately and precisely will allow you to more fully appreciate how individual poems innovate or diverge from pre-established traditions.

-### Invention
+### Writing as Dialogue
-We will regularly work on transforming the thoughts, ideas, and discussions we have in class into writing; these are artifacts will give you a sense of how your ideas have developed over time and provide a foothold for improving your sensitivity to and appreciation of class materials and external phenomena.
-Moreover, you will learn to make writing into an active, social phenomenon, in which you are in conversation with yourself, poetry, your peers, and other scholars.
-The essay assignments in this class are meant to guide you to writing a final paper that feels genuine and valuable to your life.
+Writing is revising, but the best revisions arise from collaborative efforts.
+You will learn to approach writing as a kind of dialogue with yourself, poems, poets, peers, scholars, and the world.
+The essay sequence is meant to guide you toward writing a final paper that is much more meaningful and surprising than anything you could have accomplished in isolation.
 </div>

 ## Requirements